evan-william/dev-notes/readme.md

 # 📝 My Notes Repo

 Hey there!
 This is where I keep all my notes, snippets, and experiments.
-It’s basically my personal knowledge base — covering different **languages, frameworks, and libraries** I’ve learned or explored.
+It’s basically my personal knowledge base, covering different **languages, frameworks, and libraries** I’ve learned or explored.

 Nothing fancy, just a place to store what I don’t want to forget.